 It depends what the pre-existing condition is.
 Some conditions can be covered straight away, some can be covered once your pet has been clear for a set period of time and other conditions can not be covered at all.
-With Petplan, for those pre-existing conditions which can be covered you can claim up to your chosen level of veterinary fees with no additional limit.
+With Petplan, for those pre-existing conditions which can be covered you can claim up to your chosen level of vet bills with no additional limit.
 Many other policies limit the amount you can claim for pre-existing conditions in the first year or require you to have been clear from any condition covered for a significant period of time.

 Some pre-existing conditions are guaranteed to need veterinary treatment.
 For us to accurately price a policy to cover veterinary treatment for a known lifelong condition, such as diabetes, we would require a significant premium unlikely to be appealing to most pet owners.

 When shopping around its important to look beyond the headlines and check how much cover will be provided for any pre-existing conditions your pet has.
-As with all pet insurance the breadth of the veterinary fee cover provided can have an impact on the veterinary care you can afford for your pet and it’s no different when treating pre-existing conditions either.
+As with all pet insurance the breadth of the vet bill cover provided can have an impact on the veterinary care you can afford for your pet and it’s no different when treating pre-existing conditions either.
 Two key questions to ask when comparing pet insurance cover for pre-existing conditions are: